- Learning about the art of Poland

 - After the children fold their papers, have them draw their designs on one side of their wedges.
 The designs should be simple and decorative, rather than realistic, and include something from nature, such as trees, flowers, birds, stars, or farm animals, especially roosters and ducks.

 - Be sure the children understand that to keep the gwiazdy in one piece, no lines should intersect with each other or cross from one side of the wedge to the other side.
 Each planned cut should finish on the same side it started.
-When the children plan their cuts on the top of the wedge, they should try to maintain its roundness.
+Cuts on the top of the wedge should maintain its roundness.

 - Have the children use pencils to lightly shade the areas to be cut away.
 Check to be sure that no shaded areas cross from one side of the wedge to the other side.

 - Have the children cut away the shaded areas of their wedges.
-Be sure the children understand that they should not open their papers until all of their cutting is completed.
+Be sure they understand that they should not open their papers until all of their cutting is completed.
 It is almost impossible to refold the papers.

-- When cutting is completed, have the children carefully open their cutouts.
-Warn them to work slowly so no small pieces rip off.
+- When cutting is completed, have the children carefully open their cutouts, working slowly so that no small pieces rip off.

 - Flatten the gwiazdy in a book overnight.